JoelQ/game-of-life/readme.md

 Core Engine
 -----------
 The core engine implements Conway's 4 rules.

+1. Any live cell with fewer than two live neighbours dies, as if caused by under-population.
+2. Any live cell with two or three live neighbours lives on to the next generation.
+3. Any live cell with more than three live neighbours dies, as if by overcrowding.
+4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

 It is composed of a World object that contains a 2 dimensional array of of Cell objects.
 All cells are either alive or dead.
 A world has the ability to load a new array of cells.

 Text-Based UI
 -------------